metaplex-foundation/developer-hub/src/pages/core-candy-machine/update.md

 {% /dialect-switcher %}

 When assigning a new Authority to a Core Candy Machine you will also have to update the Collection Asset to the same update Authority.

-// Todo: Check this is still the case because new authorties work different compared to Nft/pNft.

 ## Updating guards